qulle/oltb/README.md

 });
 ```

 A reference to the created modal is returned from the create function.
 This can be used to block the creation of a second modal if a button is pressed again.
+The onClose callback can be used to release the lock.
 ```javascript
 infoToolClick() {
     if(this.infoModal) {